 New Online Students

 Before you can register, you will need to accept the offerthrough the admissions portal.
+If you have already accepted your offer, the Graduate School will process your request within to 5 days, then email you a link back to this page.

 Need assistance with your online registration?